 Co-founded in 2009 by Ken Donkoh, a Ghanaian entrepreneur, and British professor James Tooley, the pay-as-you-learn education model for Omega Schools was developed by Donkoh during his MBA program.

-Bridge International Schools, a chain of low-cost private schools in Kenya, Liberia, Nigeria, uses a similar low-cost model to provide affordable education to thousands of children in East Africa for less than $5 per month per student.
+Bridge International Schools, a chain of low-cost private schools in Kenya, Liberia and Nigeria, uses a similar low-cost model to provide affordable education to thousands of children in East Africa for less than $5 per month per student.

 Pupils at Bridge schools consistently perform above the national average in Kenya, and a study by the UK’s DFID found that Bridge schools in Nigeria provide equality in learning, regardless of a child’s socio-economic background.

-Before these amazing businesses started, most people thought it was impossible to educate poor people at a profit.
+Before these amazing businesses started, most people thought it was impossible to provide good-quality education to poor children at a profit.
+It’s a problem billions of dollars in charity and aid hasn’t been able to solve for decades.

 But today, both private school chains are educating over 200,000 children in East and West Africa, most of them from poor homes.